edouard-rabasse/VRP/README.md

 ## Quick Start

+The instances and arcs files are in the corresponding zip files.
+You can unzip them in the MSH/MSH/instances and MSH/MSH/results folders.

 ### Downloading the model

 You can either train your own model, or reuse the one provided in this repo.